WPF-Pilot/WpfPilot/README.md

 - If you cloned the project, and built in debug locally, and `AppDriverPayload` is injected into an exe, you can attach Visual Studio to the process and walk through the `AppDriverPayload` code like usual.
 - `WpfPilot` uses DLL injection to setup a communication bridge.
 If you have an aggressive anti-virus, you may need to disable it.
 I have never personally encountered this, but it is worth mentioning.
 - If the app is launched in Administrator mode, and the test suite is not, it may not have permissions to inject.
+- The test suite dotnet version or framework must match the application dotnet version or framework.